killbill/killbill-cloud/kpm/README.md

     cd killbill
     kpm install

-will setup Kill Bill, i.e.:
+will setup Kill Bill and Kaui, i.e.:

 * Tomcat (open-source Java web server) is setup in the `killbill` directory
 * The Kill Bill application (war) is installed in the `killbill/webapps` directory
+* The Kill Bill UI (Kaui war) is installed in the `killbill/webapps` directory
 * Default plugins are installed in the `/var/tmp/bundles` directory, among them:
  * `jruby.jar`, required to run Ruby plugins
  * the [KPM plugin](https://github.com/killbill/killbill-kpm-plugin), required to (un-)install plugins at runtime